 8% of their annual budget goes on debt payments or savings, 6% is spent on healthcare, 4% on entertainment, 3% on cash contributions and apparel and services, and 2% goes for education.

 How much do consumers spend each year?

-These consumer spending statistics reveal just how important consumer spending is for the economy of a country.
+These stats and facts on consumerism reveal just how important consumer spending is for the economy of a country.
 It can hold the economy back if the consumers’ trust is violated, or it can push it forward.

 As household incomes are rising, so are impulse and luxury purchases.
 These spendings may help the economy, but the personal savings or credit score could suffer.

 We hope that these consumer spending statistics and figures will help you in making the right decision for your future.

 - Digital Hub

 - Good Times